jgmac1106/indiewebvita/README.md

 An h-resume for the academic crows

 # Included
-* Sections for contact, publication, classes, grants
+* Sections for contact, publication, classes, grants, and service.
-* h-feed on home page for last three most recent article
-* Pages:
-  * Home
-  * About Me-Extended h-card
-  * Publications page-List your vita, set up for APA 6
-  * Article page-an h-feed of articls on the list
-  * An XML file for building RSS feeds

 ## Layout Options